AlainBerges/GettingAndCleaningData/README.md

-GettingAndCleaningData
+Introduction
 ======================
 This repo had been builded for the curses project of the MOOC :
-"Getting and Cleaning Data" by Jeff Leek, PhD, Roger D. Peng, PhD, Brian Caffo, PhD, of Johns Hopkins University It contains the datasets (and documentation) used for this project, see License at the end of ths doc. the R script of this project : run_analysis.R the results obtained by the run_analysis script
+"Getting and Cleaning Data" by Jeff Leek, PhD, Roger D. Peng, PhD, Brian Caffo, PhD, of Johns Hopkins University It contains :
+  - the datasets (and documentation) used for this project, see License at the end of ths doc.
+  - the R script of this project : run_analysis.R
+  - the result obtained by the run_analysis script

 how the script works
 ======================
-The script contains the définition of a fuction called GetAndCleanProject(), without argument, that returns
+The script contains the définition of a function called GetAndCleanProject(), this function reads the datasets ( training and test) , builds a data frame containing for every subject and activity the mean of a subset of variables observed : only measures of mean ans standard deviation of features from training and test experiments, and returns a this data frame.

 the code book describing the variables.
 ======================